johntitus/node-horseman/Readme.md

 Horseman
 =========

 Horseman lets you run [PhantomJS](http://phantomjs.org/) from Node.
+It has a chainable API, similar to [jQuery](http://jquery.com/).

 Horseman is similar to, and is forked from, [Nightmare](https://github.com/segmentio/nightmare).
-The primary difference is a simpler way to control the flow of your program.
+The primary difference is that controlling the flow of your program is simpler.

 Additionally, Horseman automatically loads [jQuery](http://jquery.com/) onto each page, which means you can use it inside your `evaluate` and `manipulate` functions automatically.